 Stephen Innes has established a busy commercial practice.
 He is recommended as a leading junior for professional liability and costs work.

-Ranked as a leading professional liability junior by Chambers & Partners, Stephen is described in recent editions as “very impressive” (2019 – Professional Liability), “he throws everything at a case…He is very diligent and thorough, but at the same time practical” (2018 – Professional Liability).
+Ranked as a leading professional liability and costs junior by Chambers & Partners, Stephen is described in recent editions as “a real expert, who is hard-working, extremely easy to work with and has encyclopedic knowledge.”
+“Produces very user-friendly, commercial and pragmatic advice, and good client service” (2021 – Professional Liability).
+“An understated performer who just gets right to the point.
+Costs judges are quite particular, and prefer people who know the rules and don’t try to muddy the issues.
+Stephen is one of those people they like to deal with” (2021 – Costs).
+“Very impressive” (2019 – Professional Liability), “he throws everything at a case…He is very diligent and thorough, but at the same time practical” (2018 – Professional Liability).

-Stephen Innes is described in the Legal 500 as being ‘very knowledgable of costs matters’ (2019 – Costs), who provides ‘clear, concise advice’ (2019 – Professional Liability).
+Stephen Innes is described in the Legal 500 as being ‘level-headed and provides advice in a non-technical way.
+Extremely genuine, sensible counsel’ (2021 – Costs), ‘he has very good judgement, and is very measured and sensible.
+He never gets gung-ho; he behaves as if it’s his money and/or reputation on the line, and gives pragmatic advice’ (2021 – Professional Negligence).
+‘Very knowledgeable of costs matters’ (2019 – Costs), who provides ‘clear, concise advice’ (2019 – Professional Negligence).
 ‘A dynamic thinker, who is extremely approachable and superbly knowledgeable.’
 (2017 – Costs); ‘Extremely proficient.’
-(2017 – Professional Liability); ‘A very valuable team member, who inspires real confidence‘ (2016 – Costs); ‘Approachable and a pleasure to work with; he provides clear, thorough advice and is great in conference with clients‘ (2016 – Professional Liability) ; ‘highly reliable, and able to assimilate large quantities of documents and distil the key points’ and ‘extremely good on paper and very user friendly‘ (2015 – Professional Liability).
+(2017 – Professional Negligence); ‘A very valuable team member, who inspires real confidence‘ (2016 – Costs); ‘Approachable and a pleasure to work with; he provides clear, thorough advice and is great in conference with clients‘ (2016 – Professional Negligence) ; ‘highly reliable, and able to assimilate large quantities of documents and distil the key points’ and ‘extremely good on paper and very user friendly‘ (2015 – Professional Negligence).

 Stephen is regarded as being personable and easy to work with.
 He always strives to provide sound practical advice and to focus on a strategic approach to litigation.